Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-SB 201In Committee — Agriculture and Natural Resources (Deferred to 41st legislative day)
+SB 201In Committee — Agriculture and Natural Resources (Deferred)

-Would authorize the use of drones for locating and recovering mortally wounded deer and elk under specified conditions.
-Creates a limited exception to the general prohibition on using drones for hunting-related activities (SDCL 41-8-31).
+Would authorize drone use for locating and recovering mortally wounded deer and elk on Game, Fish and Parks land.
+Would create an exception to the current blanket prohibition on using drones for hunting-related activities.

 Last action: February 5, 2026

-Would have revised drone registration fees and established a dedicated fund to support drone aviation development, infrastructure, and educational programs in South Dakota.
-Failed in the House.
+Would revise state-level drone registration fees and establish a fund to support drone aviation development in South Dakota.
+Failed in House vote (YEAS 29, NAYS 37) on February 24, 2026.

 Last action: February 24, 2026